-The trees with the envelope requests will be in the Narthex starting Sat, Nov 19.
-Gifts need to be brought to the St. Jude gym through the west gym doors on Sun Dec 4 from 10am-1pm, and on Mon, Dec 5, Tues Dec 6, Wed Dec 7 from 9am-7pm.
+The trees with the envelope requests will be in the Narthex starting Sat, Nov 18.
+Gifts need to be brought to the St. Jude gym through the west gym doors on Sun Dec 3 from 10am-1pm, and on Mon, Dec 4, Tues Dec 5, from 8am-10am and from 2pm-7pm.

 The GivingTree is an annual Christmas project that engages the time, talent and treasure of the entire Parish.
 Through the generosity of our Parishioners, we collect and distribute a wide variety of gifts, food, utility payments, gasoline and gift cards, etc., to mostly Lincoln-Way area residents.
 It is our hope to lighten the burdens and brighten the Christmas Season for our neighbors.
 Jesus taught us to love one another and it is our intention to not only share this love throughout the year, but especially during this Blessed Season..